LucaReggiannini/revshellSdk28/README.md

 The idea was to create a Termux-like environment with a main APK with core functionality, capable of dropping additional executables and scripts.

+This app was made for fun and informational purposes only.
+I strongly discourage any illegal use of the app!
+Please be responsible.

 ## Features
 - **Secure TLS shell**
 - **Persistent** over time and reboots